A Study of Strategic Themes in the Internationalisation of Japanese Industry

 Chapter 12: Defensive Strategies of Beverages and Tobacco

-OVERVIEW The Japanese tobacco, beer and wine industries expanded internationally as part of a defensive strategy, to augment their prospects of surviving as import competition mounted in their home market.
+12. Defensive strategies of beverages and tobacco OVERVIEW The Japanese tobacco, beer and wine industries expanded internationally as part of a defensive strategy, to augment their prospects of surviving as import competition mounted in their home market.
 Overseas investment also allowed ﬁrms in these industries to obtain marketing networks in other countries and to access foreign proprietary knowledge of production technology and marketing techniques.
 This kind of ‘defensive’ foreign direct investment was initially conducted through licensing of key brands, marketing arrangements and joint ventures with leading international ﬁrms.
 However, over time, there was a switch to more direct ownership through a series of overseas acquisitions.
 In the case of the beer industry, overseas expansion has occurred partly as a rivalistic phenomenon, as domestic market competitors Asahi and Kirin entered foreign markets, acquired regional competitors and obtained control over a share of the regional market for alcoholic beverages.
 For the domestic wine industry, licensing and marketing joint ventures with more prestigious and competitive brands have been a route to maintaining market share in Japan without a major international presence.
 In the case of Japan Tobacco, a sleepy domestic monopoly was awoken by the prospects of WTO-led deregulation of its protected market and the likelihood of the successful entry of American and European tobacco companies into the Japanese market.
-To oﬀset this strategic threat to its position in Japan, the newly commercialised (but still predominantly publicly owned) manufacturer and distributor of tobacco products such as Mild Seven acquired the international operations of a leading US tobacco company.
-Through...
+To oﬀset this strategic threat to its position in Japan, the newly commercialised (but still predominantly publicly owned) manufacturer and distributor of tobacco products such as Mild Seven acquired the international operations...

 You are not authenticated to view the full text of this chapter or article.